thegunfirm/FrostLine/replit.md

 VERIFICATION REQUIREMENT: Never claim features are "working" or "successful" without verifying actual results in external systems (Zoho CRM, databases, APIs).
 Always check the end result, not just log messages or API responses that claim success.
 INVENTORY DATA PROTECTION: Never modify live inventory/product data in the database.
 This is business-critical customer data that must not be altered during testing or development.
 Use only existing data as-is for any testing purposes.
 CRITICAL SECURITY POLICY: NEVER place tokens, API keys, or any credentials directly in code.
 ALWAYS use environment variables and the account secrets system.
 No hardcoded credentials, no "fallback" values, no exceptions.
 This policy is mandatory to prevent security breaches and development delays.
+RSR IMPORT STANDARD: RSR Comprehensive Import System is the ONLY active RSR system.
+All legacy RSR sync endpoints deprecated and redirect to comprehensive system.
+No business decisions on frequencies - uses RSR's exact recommendations.
+Single source of truth for all RSR operations.

 ## System Architecture